formsandlines/formform/README.md

 * `calc`: calculate with the 4 value constants or create and transform value structures such as value tables/maps and what I call *formDNA*
 * `expr`: construct, simplify and evaluate various FORM expressions or define and use powerful abstractions I call *symbolic expressions*
-* `emul`: _(unreleased)_ emulate FORMal systems as cellular automata that can be composed à la carte from declarative building-blocks
+* `emul`: emulate FORMal systems as cellular automata that can be composed à la carte from declarative building-blocks

 In addition, the `io` module can read and print strings in *FORMula notation*, which is easier for end users to read and write